ScrumDoLLC/scrumdo-static/help/personalprojects.md

 ---
 layout: help
+title: Personal Kanban- Get more out of your time and do things you really care about
 ---

-# Personal Kanban- Get more out of your time and do things you really care about

 Personal Kanban is a very simple and effective way of managing life, family, school or work.
 It's a tool to help organize and increase your personal productivity.
 It's' simple to learn and use and is super easy to personalize.